Job security of young researchers depends on academic performance of universities

 strategies also mean spending public money more wisely.

 At my university, the rector's office, together with a unit called "Performance

-and Quality Management", has been making steady progress toward these
+and Quality Management", has been making slow and steady progress toward these

 goals for several years.
 But sometimes traditions stand in the way of